luiscantero/angular2-systemjs-dotnet-core/README.md

-# angular4-systemjs-dotnet-core
+# angular5-systemjs-dotnet-core
 ## Description
-* Visual Studio 2017 ASP.NET Core project to demo Angular4 using systemjs.
+* Visual Studio 2017 ASP.NET Core project to demo Angular 5 using systemjs.

 ## Notes
 * Supports running in Visual Studio and debugging using breakpoints, etc.